Germany confirms human transmission of coronavirus | DW | 28.01.2020

-Health authorities say the Bavarian man contracted the virus from a work colleague visiting from China.
+Health authorities say a Bavarian man contracted the virus from a colleague visiting from China.
 It is believed to be the first case of human-to-human transmission in Europe.

-The first person to have coronavirus in Germany was infected by a Chinese colleague who attended a company training in the state of Bavaria a week ago, health officials said on Tuesday.
+The first person in Germany to have tested positive for the new coronavirus was infected by a Chinese colleague who attended a company training event in the state of Bavaria a week ago, health officials said on Tuesday.

 The colleague, a woman from Shanghai, "started to feel sick on the flight home on January 23," Andreas Zapf, head of the Bavarian State Office for Health and Food Safety, said at a press conference.